-The Master of Science in Counseling Psychology is a 60-credit hours degree program designed to provide specialized education in the field of counseling psychology.
-The program is designed to help graduates meet the educational criteria required for licensed mental health counselors in Kansas and Missouri.
+The Master of Science in Counseling Psychology from Avila University is a 60-credit hours degree program designed to provide specialized education in the field of counseling psychology.
+The program is designed to help graduates career development to meet the educational criteria required for licensed mental health counselors in Kansas and Missouri.

-The Avila Psychology department is committed to the scientist-practitioner model to train masters level counseling psychologists for the delivery of mental health services in a variety of settings, such as private practice, mental health clinics, counseling centers, and human service agencies.
+The Avila University Psychology department is committed to the scientist-practitioner model to train masters-level counseling psychologists for the delivery of mental health services in a variety of settings, such as private practice, mental health clinics, counseling centers, and human service agencies.
 Students who earn a masters degree in counseling psychology will be able to assist persons experiencing social, behavioral, and personal mental health problems through a variety of approaches and learned techniques.